montagdude/awesome-appmenu/README.md

 mymainmenu = awful.menu({ items = { { "applications", appmenu.Appmenu }, ...

-You can also use the menus for categories individually, e.g., by referencing appmenu.Applications, appmenu.Office, etc.
+You can also use the menus for categories individually, e.g., by referencing appmenu.Applications, appmenu.Office, etc. If you put any .desktop files in the favorites list (favorites = [ ... ] in menurc.py), a favorites menu will also be created, which can be accessed via appmenu.Favorites.

 ================================================================================